Transposition of the Great Arteries (TGA)

 What is transposition of the great arteries?

-Transposition of the great arteries (TGA) is a type of congenital heart defect.
-This
+Transposition of the great arteries (TGA) is a type of heart

-means that your baby is born with it.
-In this condition, the large blood vessels
+defectthat your baby is born with (congenital).
+In this condition, the two arteries

 In TGA, the following occurs: